doums/dot/ARCH_INSTALL.md

 1. create a new GPT table
 2. create 1st partition of 512M (use 1G for dual boot) → ESP
 3. change ESP type to "EFI system"

+> [!IMPORTANT]
+> if dual boot skip EFI creation, the one from Windows is reused

 #### for SWAP partition